-- (5) If the Board of Examiners are satisfied that the applicant: - - (a) has passed an examination in any of the subjects listed in Appendix A(1) at a standard at least as high as that required by Regulation 3(2); or - (b) has passed any of the professional examinations of the Law Society of Scotland, provided that he has passed at a standard at least as high as that required by Regulation 3(2); or - (c) is a graduate in law of a non-Scottish University and has passed degree examinations in subjects which are covered by the Faculty examinations, but for which the Faculty does not require any special knowledge of Scots Law; or - (d) has qualified by examination for entry to a profession and has passed examinations in subjects which are covered by the Faculty examinations, but for which the Faculty does not require any special knowledge of Scots law.
+- (5) If the Board of Examiners are satisfied that the applicant: - - (a) has passed an examination in any of the subjects listed in Appendix A(1) at a standard at least as high as that required by Regulation 3(2); or - (b) has passed any of the professional examinations of the Law Society of Scotland, provided that he has passed at a standard at least as high as that required by Regulation 3(2); or - (c) is a graduate in law of a non-Scottish University and has passed degree examinations in subjects which are covered by the Faculty examinations, but for which the Faculty does not require any special knowledge of Scots Law; or they may exempt that applicant from examination in that subject or group of subjects.

+(d) has qualified by examination for entry to a profession and has passed examinations in subjects which are covered by the Faculty examinations, but for which the Faculty does not require any special knowledge of Scots law.